Top 5 3rd Quarter Trades of As - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Asset Advisors Investment Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Astoria Strategic Wealth, Inc.’s top five trades of the quarter.

-Asset Advisors Investment Management, LLC reduced their investment in ARCA:SCHD by 122,638 shares.
-The trade had a 1.2% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.31.
+During the quarter, Astoria Strategic Wealth, Inc. bought 164,354 shares of ARCA:AGG for a total holding of 277,026.
+The trade had a 7.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $100.7.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares Core U.S. Aggregate Bond ETF has a price-earnings ratio of 9999.00.

-During the quarter, Asset Advisors Investment Management, LLC bought 194,286 shares of ARCA:SCHA for a total holding of 244,215.
-The trade had a 1.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $41.71.
+Astoria Strategic Wealth, Inc. reduced their investment in NAS:BND by 192,752 shares.
+The trade had a 6.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $74.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Asset Advisors Investment Management, LLC bought 60,359 shares of ARCA:XLU for a total holding of 63,259.
-The trade had a 0.56% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.86.
+During the quarter, Astoria Strategic Wealth, Inc. bought 51,280 shares of NAS:IXUS for a total holding of 352,583.
+The trade had a 1.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.68.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Utilities Select Sector SPDR ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 9999.00 and a price-book ratio of 1.44.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Asset Advisors Investment Management, LLC bought 81,976 shares of ARCA:SCHB for a total holding of 984,567.
-The trade had a 0.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $46.5.
+Astoria Strategic Wealth, Inc. reduced their investment in NAS:VTIP by 44,514 shares.
+The trade had a 0.98% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Broad Market ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Vanguard Short-Term Inflation-Protected Securities has a price-earnings ratio of 9999.00.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.